 Bacon, onions and garlic in a pot.

-Clean your greens well in cold water, making sure any dirt or grit is removed.
-Cut the woody stem out of each piece, then roughly chop the leaves.
+To make these Southern collard greens first clean your greens well in cold water.
+Make sure to remove any dirt or grit.
+Cut the woody stem out of each piece with a knife, then roughly chop the leaves.
 Cook diced bacon until crispy, then remove half the bacon to use as garnish.
 Add onion and garlic to the bacon grease in the pan, and cook until tender.
 Place the greens in the pot, along with chicken broth and seasonings.
 Simmer until the greens are very tender.
 Stir in the hot sauce and vinegar, then garnish with reserved bacon and serve.

-• The greens can be cleaned and prepped up to three days before you plan to use them.
+• You can clean and prep these greens up to three days before you plan to use them.
 You can also buy a bag of pre-prepared greens to save some time.

 • This dish stays fresh in the refrigerator for up to 3 days.
 I don’t recommend freezing this recipe as the greens will be watery when thawed.

-• I recommend serving your greens with cornbread on the side for optimal enjoyment.
+• I recommend serving your greens with cornbread on the side for a fantastic meal.

 A pot of collard greens topped with crispy bacon.